scipy-conference/scipy_proceedings/papers/jake_vanderplas/jake_vanderplas.rst

 (See [VanderPlas2014]_, part IV for a straightforward derivation of this).
 With this prior and the above likelihood, we are prepared to numerically evaluate the posterior via MCMC.

 Below we gloss-over many of the practical aspects of using MCMC: for example, it is important to establish a *burn-in* phase, in which the Markov chains stabilize or converge, before using the traces to compute the desired result.
 Each of the three packages below have tools to help evaluate chain stabilization and other details.
-See [Gelman2004]_ or the documentation of the following packages for more detail.
+Additionally, more advanced diagnostic tests can be used within the Bayesian framework to evaluate goodness-of-fit.
+These tend to be very problem-specific, so there is generally no standard Bayesian equivalent to the summary routines included in ``statsmodels``.
+See [Gelman2004]_ or the documentation of the following packages for more detail on this subject.

 Solution with emcee